CORIN GENE: SUNSHINE AND SUNSHINE SILVER (BIMETAL) SIBERIANS

 "BIMETALLIC" COLOUR SIBERIANS

-Judge Lesley Morgan come across a number of strangely coloured Siberian cats that had been nicknamed "bimetallic" as they displayed a mix of silver tabby and golden tabby in their coats.
+Bimetallic refers to a silver cat that has full expression of rufism on the belly (a recessive trait) as commonly seen in Abyssinians.
+It shows to best effect in ticked/shaded cats and also in mackerel pattern cats, especially in broken mackerel pattern (which is further broken up by the long fur) in combination with high grade silver.
+Judge Lesley Morgan encountered some strangely coloured Siberian cats (mostly of Polish ancestry) that were nicknamed "bimetallic" because they displayed a mix of silver tabby and golden tabby in their coats.
 The effect was beyond the rufousing or breakthrough colouring sometimes seen in silver tabbies and in some cats the golden areas increased as the kittens grew into adulthood.
-The only link she found was that every bimetallic Siberian she saw had close Polish ancestry.
-Other Siberians had been registered as black silver tortie tabby, but were more likely to be sunshine silver colour.
+This was later identified as sunshine-silver.
+Some sunshine-silver Siberians may have been registered as black silver tortie tabby.

 3 views of "bimetallic" including a close-up of the fur.

-In 2013, Silvia Perego of Veselka Siberian Cattery in Italy described more such cats.
+In 2013, Silvia Perego of Veselka Siberian Cattery in Italy described more "bimetallic" cats.
 Her stud male, Yankee Silviassib*PL, came from Poland and is a black silver tabby with white.
 When he arrived at her cattery at 4 months old, she noticed that he had a "strange" golden-brown spot on his neck and some little other spots on the back.
 At first this appeared to be rufism.
 His first litter included a silver tabby daughter, Veselka Lady, who had the same golden-brown spot on her neck.
 Another daughter, Veselka Lucy (from a bi-metal mother) also had a golden-brown spot on her neck.
 Another litter included a daughter, Lizzy, with the same spot.
 Then Veselka Lady, from the first litter, had her own litter with another silver-and-golden kitten like them.
 In summer 2013, Yankee had two kittens with the golden-brown patch.
 Although a judge suggested chimerism, the inheritance pattern indicated a newly emerging gene at work.

-Research by Eleonora Ruggiero into the pedigrees of Siberian Cats brought out some intriguing details.
-For example in "Onix Gloria" lines there are golden tabby Siberians born of non-golden parents.
-In the pedigrees of "Siberian golden" (provisionally denoted sg), golden offspring are born from two non-golden parents.
-This means the gene was recessive and only expressed when two copies are inherited.
-It seems it is not the same as Persian golden (Wb with no inhibitor gene or with homozygous recessive inhibitor).
+Eleonora Ruggiero researched the pedigrees of Siberian Cats.
+In "Onix Gloria" lines there were golden tabby Siberians born of non-golden parents ("Siberian golden" was termed "sg" at that time).
+This meant the gene was recessive and only expressed when two copies are inherited.
+It was not the same as Persian golden (Wb with no inhibitor gene or with homozygous recessive inhibitor).
 Bimetallic females were often registered as tortoiseshell, but didn't breed as a tortoiseshell as they lacked the red (O) gene (evident when the paw-pads are examined and are never reddish).
 Their nose leather was dark pink, unlike the nose leather of tabby or genetic tortie cats.
 In the picture below, the cats have black tail-tips.

+According to Inna Shustrova (WCF & CFA Siberian judge), Gelios (or Helios) Onix Gloria's reddish colour came from his mother, Bagriana Itamkhash.
+"Bagriana" means "scarlet."
 The breeder that selected the "reddish" colour used a lot of inbreeding to fix the trait, confirming that it is recessive.
 The first "bi-metal" cats were probably hidden under the incorrect description of "silver cats with very high rufism."

-SUNSHINE GENE CORIN GENE MUTATION
+SUNSHINE GENE - CORIN GENE MUTATION

 - Beauvois H, Dufaure de Citres C, Gache V, Abitbol M. Siberian cats help in solving part of the mystery surrounding golden cats.
 Anim Genet.
 2021 Aug;52(4):482-491.